 Neuropsychological characterization

 All participants completed a comprehensive battery of standardized reading, language, and cognitive assessments, as well as a background questionnaire (Table 1).
-Measures included: Sight Word Efficiency (SWE) and Phonemic Decoding Efficiency (PDE) subtests of Test of Word Reading Efficiency (Torgesen, Wagner, & Rashotte, 2012); Word ID (WID) and Word Attack (WA) subtests of Woodcock Reading Mastery Test-Revised/Normative Update (Woodcock, 2011); 2-Set subtest of Rapid Automatized Naming (RAN; Wolf & Denckla, 2005); Peabody Picture Vocabulary Test (Vocabulary; Dunn, Dunn, Lenhard, Lenhard, Suggate, 2015); Wechsler Adult Intelligence Scale (Adult-IQ; Wechsler, 2008-for adults); Elision and Nonword Repetition subtests of Comprehensive Test of Phonological Processing (Wagner, Torgesen, & Rashotte, 1999); Digit Span subtest of the Wechsler Adult Intelligence Scale, 4th Edition was used to assess short term memory (WAIS-IV, Wechsler, 2008); and Gray Oral Reading Test-4 (GORT-ORI; Wiederholt and Bryant, 2001).
+Measures included: Sight Word Efficiency (SWE) and Phonemic Decoding Efficiency (PDE) subtests of Test of Word Reading Efficiency (Torgesen, Wagner, & Rashotte, 2012); Word ID (WID) and Word Attack (WA) subtests of Woodcock Reading Mastery Test-Revised/Normative Update (Woodcock, 2011); Peabody Picture Vocabulary Test (Vocabulary; Dunn, Dunn, Lenhard, Lenhard, Suggate, 2015); Wechsler Adult Intelligence Scale (Adult-IQ; Wechsler, 2008-for adults); Elision and Blending subtests of Comprehensive Test of Phonological Processing (Wagner, Torgesen, & Rashotte, 1999); and Digit Span subtest of the Wechsler Adult Intelligence Scale, 4th Edition was used to assess short term memory (WAIS-IV, Wechsler, 2008).
 Participants were included in the developmental dyslexia group (DD) based on performance below the 25th percentile on at least two out of four standardized subtests of timed or untimed word or nonword reading (SWE, PDE, WID, and WA).
 Participants were included in the typical reader group (TYP) based on performance at or above the 25th percentile on all four of the above subtests.
 The sample’s demographic information is available in Supplemental Table 2.
 A majority of participants in the DD group also reported an external diagnosis of dyslexia (N = 20) and a history of reading delay (N = 19).
 One participant in each group had a diagnosis of ADHD.

 Table 1.
 Summary Behavioral Characterization of Participants